 Mutant Mudds' protagonist, Max, starts off with a hover pack and a gun, the former being activated with a second press of the jump button while in mid-air (this can only be done once per jump).
 Max's objective is very simple: traverse to the end of the level and collect the giant medal at the end.
 While traversing levels, Max can collect up to 100 diamonds in each.
 The collection persists; if you re-visit a level, the diamonds that you have already collected the first time around will no longer be present.
 Thus it is possible to re-visit a stage as many times as you need in order to get whatever remaining diamonds there are that you haven't collected yet.

 Max can use the diamonds to unlock upgrades for both armaments during the course of the game at his Grandma's shop, but can only carry one upgrade into a given level with him at a time.
 The unlocks are based on Max's cumulative diamond total; the diamonds are never actually "spent".

-- Power Shot (800 coins)- The Power Shot increases Max's rate of fire as well as his range.
+- Power Shot (800 diamonds)- The Power Shot increases Max's rate of fire as well as his range.
 The Power Shot is required to shoot down orange barriers that block entrance to some of the game's hidden levels.

-- Extended Hover (1200 coins)- The Extended Hover doubles the length of time during which Max can use his hover pack.
+- Extended Hover (1200 diamonds)- The Extended Hover doubles the length of time during which Max can use his hover pack.
 Some of the game's hidden levels are hidden across long pits of spikes or chasms, necessitating the use of the Extended Hover in order to access them.